Modeling and Analysis of Information Communities

 We refer to $P_C(x)$ as the content demand function of community $C$.

-For the reward and cost for consuming content, we make the following assumptions.
-Agents pay a cost $c$ for reading/consuming a content item, where $c$ is a processing cost that reflects the effort/time required by an agent to read a content item (and decide whether it is of interest or not).
-If the content item is of interest, then the agent receives a reward equal to 1; otherwise the agent receives a reward equal to 0.
-The rate $\mu_C(x|y)$ at which an agent $y \in C_s$ receives content of type $x$ in community $C$ that is of interest to agent $y$ is given by
+Using these definitions, we next characterize the the utilities that agents obtain in a given community $C= (C_d,C_s)$ for consuming, and producing, content.
+We first define the utility for content consumption.
+For this, we assume that consuming a content item incurs a cost $c$.
+The cost $c$ is a (per item) processing cost that reflects the effort/time required by an agent to read a single content item (and decide whether it is of interest or not).
+If the content item is of interest then the agent receives a reward equal to 1; otherwise the agent receives a reward equal to 0.

+Using this cost and reward structure, we then obtain the following utility function for agents $y \in C_d$.
+Note that if the fraction of time that agent $y \in C_d$ is consuming content in community $C$ is equal to $\aC(y)$,